2025 COTA Local Rules and Regulations

 A. A warm-up must be accomplished within a maximum of 10 minutes of scheduled start time, including serves.
 Warm-ups are not practice.

 B. League matches will be best 2 out of 3 complete sets.
 With the agreement of all players involved before starting an individual match, the players may play a 10-point tie-break in lieu of a full 3rd set.
+Due to time limitations at some facilities, all evening matches, matches starting at 6:00 PM or later (including make-up matches), must use a 10-point tiebreak in lieu of a third set.

-D. After the first game of each set, play shall be continuous and players shall change ends without a rest period.
+D. After the first game of each set, play shall be continuous, and players shall change ends without a rest period.
 The rest period during all other changeovers is 90 seconds.
 The rest period between first and second sets is 2 minutes.
 A 10-minute break may be taken between the second and third set or 10-point match tie-break, should this option be chosen.

 E. Coaching is allowed ONLY during the rest period between the 2nd and 3rd set or 10-point tie-break.

-F. Defaults: The 15-minute default clock begins at the scheduled match time, when a court is available and a player has not arrived.
+F. Defaults: The 15-minute default clock begins at the scheduled match time, when a court is available, and a player has not arrived.

-2) If a substitute player, not already in the lineup, is available within the 15 minute default time, then that player may substitute for an absent, sick or injured player, at the affected position ONLY.
-If a substitution is made during the warm-up, the substitute player is entitled to a 5 minute warm up.
+2) If a substitute player, not already in the lineup, is available within the 15-minute default time, then that player may substitute for an absent, sick or injured player, at the affected position ONLY.
+If a substitution is made during the warm-up, the substitute player is entitled to a 5-minute warm up.

 G. Players should be ready to take the court when the previous match is finished.
 For example, if a match begins at 9:30 am and ends at 10:15 am, default time for the next match on that court is 10:45 am, since 10:30 am is the scheduled time of the next match.
 If the first match ends at 10:50 am, then players must take the court immediately since the next time slot players must have been available at 10:30 am.
 Captains should communicate and agree ahead of time which positions will take the court and in which order.
-If the captains cannot agree, refer to IV.
-H. (Captains: Match Responsibilities).
+If the captains cannot agree, refer to V. H. (Captains: Match Responsibilities).

-VI.
+VII.
 Rescheduling

-A. Inclement Weather: The following weather conditions authorize the cancellation of a scheduled match: rain, lightning, or snow at the courts, or extreme temperatures (32 degrees F or below, not wind chill, 95 degrees F or above, not heat index as reported by the COTA website, www.cotatennis.net, at the time of the match.
+A. Inclement Weather: The following weather conditions authorize the cancellation of a scheduled match: rain, lightning, or snow at the courts, or extreme temperatures (32 degrees F or below, not wind chill, 95 degrees F or above, not heat index as reported by the COTA website, www.cotatennis.net), at the time of the match.
 Captains may agree to delay the match up to one hour.
 Once the match has started, matches cannot be canceled due to changes in temperature.
+1) If teams have reported for play and the match is delayed or interrupted by inclement weather (not including rise or fall in temperature), teams must wait 30 minutes to determine if courts are playable.
+If courts are still not playable after 30 minutes, teams are free to leave and reschedule unless both teams agree to wait longer.
+Any player may deem a court unsafe to play.

 2) If inclement weather (not including rise or fall in temperature) occurs after play has begun, completed matches will stand as played and incomplete matches must be resumed by the same players at the exact point, game, and set that existed when play was halted.
-Substitutions may be made in any individual matches that had not begun.
+Substitutions may be made in any individual matches that have not begun.
 Points awarded for defaults during the original line-up exchange will stand.
 All players involved in such defaults cannot participate in any rescheduled match.
 Defaults offered verbally prior to the original written lineup exchange are nullified when the match is rescheduled due to rain or inclement weather.

-B. Arrangements for make-up matches: MUST be agreed upon within 36 hours of the original match start time.
+B. Arrangements for make-up matches: MUST be agreed upon within 36 hours of the original match’s start time.
 All individual matches do not have to be made up at the same place and time.
 Once teams agree on a rescheduled date, time and location, the make-up match may not be canceled for any reason other than inclement weather.
 Substitutions from the team roster may be made in any make-up match, at any time, prior to the match.
 If no agreement can be reached, the match must be played at the make-up default time (see below.)
 A default will result if one party cannot play.
 If both parties cannot play, the result is a double default.
 Both captains should contact the program or league coordinator via e-mail with the agreed upon rescheduled match information to prevent problems.
-(See IV.
-E.) Players added to a team’s roster after the original scheduled match and prior to the make-up match, may play in the make-up match.
+Players added to a team’s roster after the original scheduled match and prior to the make-up match, may play in the make-up match.

-Original Match Default Schedule
+Original Match Default Schedule:

-Monday 9:30 am / 7:00 pm Sunday 2:00 p.m.
+• Monday 9:30 am / 7:00 pm Sunday 2:00 p.m.

-Tuesday 9:30 am / 7:00 pm Monday 9:30 am / 7:00 pm
+• Tuesday 9:30 am / 7:00 pm Monday 9:30 am / 7:00 pm

-Wednesday 9:30 am / 7:00 pm Tuesday 9:30 am / 7:00 pm
+• Wednesday 9:30 am / 7:00 pm Tuesday 9:30 am / 7:00 pm

-Thursday 9:30 am / 7:00 pm Wednesday 9:30 am / 7:00 pm
+• Thursday 9:30 am / 7:00 pm Wednesday 9:30 am / 7:00 pm

-Friday 9:30 am / 7:00 pm Thursday 9:30 am / 7:00 pm
+• Friday 9:30 am / 7:00 pm Thursday 9:30 am / 7:00 pm

-Saturday 9:30 am Friday 7:00 pm
+• Saturday 9:30 am Friday 7:00 pm

-Sunday 2:00 pm Saturday 7:00 pm
+• Sunday 2:00 pm Saturday 7:00 pm

 Exception: If inclement weather occurs on the last match day of the regular season when a playoff match is necessary, the make-up default time is the next day/evening after the regularly scheduled match and continues day to day until weather permits.
 This exception is in effect only if a playoff match is necessary.

-VII.
-Addition of Players during a Season
+VIII.
+Addition of Players During a Season

 A. COTA permits teams to add players after the commencement of play.
 A player’s name must be added to the roster in Tennis Link prior to the player’s participation in a team match.
 Players cannot be added after the roster addition deadline date published in Tennis Link.

-VIII.
+IX.
 National Tennis Rating Program (NTRP)

 A. A player without a valid NTRP rating level in Tennis Link, a returning player with an expired NTRP rating level and a Tournament Exclusive (T) rated player or a Mixed Exclusive (M) rated player who does not have a valid computer (C) rating from a previous year and chooses to participate in the Adult Division, must self-rate to be assigned a new rating, reassigned to their last expired rating or a higher rating based on their playing history to enter the USTA League Program.